-Explore the spectacular beauty and fascinating history of Alaska on a cross-country journey from the Pacific to the Arctic Ocean.
+Explore the spectacular beauty and fascinating history of Alaska on a journey from the Pacific to the Arctic Ocean.

-Your Alaska adventure begins in Anchorage, where you’ll depart on a glacier cruise into Prince William Sound, taking in marine life and stunning views along the way.
+Your Alaskan adventure begins in Anchorage, where you’ll depart on a glacier cruise into Prince William Sound, taking in marine life and stunning views along the way.
 Next, you’ll explore Denali National Park’s majestic wildlife and scenery, and visit the historic city of Fairbanks, known as Alaska’s “Golden Heart City.”
 From Fairbanks, you’ll cross the Arctic Circle and take a guided scenic drive along the Dalton Highway, stopping to explore the Arctic Coastal Plane’s wetlands and streams.
 Continue on the guided drive, where you’ll traverse the Brooks Mountain Range, cross the Continental Divide, and visit the Yukon River, one of the most famous and beautiful rivers in North America.
 Finish your trip with time to explore Fairbanks on your own before heading back to Anchorage.

 - Travel the Alaska Railroad